Posted on

 Further legal action

-The demand letter should state what the employee intends to do if the unpaid wages are not paid by the deadline.
+Your demand letter should state what you intend to do if your unpaid wages are not paid by the deadline.
 This can include:

 - sending the debt to a collection agency,